 REQUIRED FLASH PLUGIN | BROWSER SETTINGS

-___ For now you can enjoy the website using a free Flash-plugin that is required. iPads and iPhones do not support Flash at all unfortunately but you can make it work on Apple Mac and PC desktop browsers.
+___ For now you can enjoy the website with an older pre-2021 browser using a free Flash-plugin that is required. iPads and iPhones do not support Flash at all unfortunately but you can make it work on Apple Mac and PC desktop browsers.

 ___ Get the free Flash-plugin at adobe.com.
 Adobe Flash Player is built-in, but may be disabled.
 How to troubleshoot / Flash help (PC/Mac): Chrome browser | If Adobe Flash Player is blocked click 'Not Secure' next to browser URL bar and 'Allow Flash'.
 Refresh and voila!
 (More info: google.com/chrome/...), Safari browser | adobe.com/..., Firefox browser | mozilla.org/...